 For actor headshots, we shoot with much closer attention to your posture and expression to fine tune the results.
 Your expression is a constellation of eyes, lips, brows and shoulders, and we have a process that helps you learn how to play with your face parts to be expressive.
 Our actor headshot session is much more like an interactive workshop.

 BACKDROP: we shoot actor headshots against gray, white or textured silver or subtly colored backdrop, just like high-end New York headshot photographers.
 Sometimes, also shoot against the building exterior out of the window for a more organic look.
 Casting directors appreciate your facial features with clean-cut, distraction-free backdrop.
 Another reason: there are more things we can do to control the strength of your jawline, skin tone and how your hair will look.
 We can also shoot actor headshots outdoors, but people usually create better expressions in the studio, so outdoor shots are more common for news anchors and other TV personalities where such contexts could be advantageous.

 CLOTHING: the goal is to make your actor headshot look like you, so don’t choose clothing that could overpower your facial expressions.
 Basic, clean-cut style appropriate for your age and character, without busy designs, would be a good starting point.
-Clothes should be in good fit size and fresh, clean fabric.
+Clothes should be in good fit size and fresh, clean fabric and wrinkle-free.
 Use your favorite colors and style because you probably want to wear the same or very similar clothes when going to auditions.
 We also recommend to include a tank top as one of the outfit looks, as it shows your neck and shoulders.
 You’re welcome to bring a lot of outfit options, and we can choose which ones to shoot in the studio.